SaifOmran/Obsidian/Git & Github/Git.md

 ![[Pasted image 20251217180614.png]]

-we notice here that all HEAD moves are recorded and we can go to any specific commit like where the forth line added using `git reset --hard HEAD@{3}`
+we notice here that all HEAD moves are recorded and we can go to any specific commit like where the fourth line added using `git reset --hard HEAD@{3}`

 - Annotated tags : they are object which indicate that the commit is considered as a new version for easier access and to have meaning between the other commits.
 ```Git